Slevinski/slevinski.github.io/series/university-of-iowa/entries/data-management-and-sharing-plan/handout.md

 - repeatable naming conventions
 - consistent file layout and organization rules

-The goal is not to impose formality for its own sake.
+The aim is not to impose formality for its own sake.

 The goal is to make the data: